shon-li/shon-li.github.io/front-page.md

 <h2 lang="en">Life Update</h2>

-<p lang="en">I just finished the part two of my electrical engineering degree at University of Auckland.
-I study because I once wanted to be at a competitive position on the job market.
-However, I am no longer a top grade student after a few crazily stressful years.
+<p lang="en">I just finished the part two of my electrical engineering degree at the university of Auckland.
+I studied because I once wanted to be in a competitive position on the job market.
+However, I am no longer a top-grade student after a few crazily stressful years.
 I no longer care much about what kind of job I can get.
 I am sure I won't starve myself because of not doing a job.
 I decided to continue my study because I love learning new things, and the modern human technology based on electricity fascinates me.
 I also love making things on computers – making beautiful meaningful things.
 So I am somewhat learning what I love.</p>